How to follow the Virgin Money London Marathon

 The app provides event week and Race Day information, as well as letting you find and track participants during the race, locate points of interest on the route, and keep up with split times, leaderboard positions and results throughout the day.

-You can use the Virgin Money London Marathon 2018 mobile app to locate distance markers, first aid points, drinks stations, live bands and pub venues along the course, so whether you’re a first-time spectator or a marathon veteran, you’ll get everything you need for the best possible experience on Race Day.
+You can use the Official 2018 Virgin Money London Marathon App to locate distance markers, first aid points, drinks stations, live bands and pub venues along the course, so whether you’re a first-time spectator or a marathon veteran, you’ll get everything you need for the best possible experience on Race Day.

 Track your runner